GreptimeTeam/docs/docs/v0.6/en/greptimecloud/usage.md

 The capacity unit may be subject to change in the future.
 :::

 For example, suppose there is a read request scanning 2.5MB data.
-The RCU of this request is rounding up to 3 according to calculation algorithm.
+The RCU of this request is ceiling to 3 according to calculation algorithm.

 To lower the RCU, you can design the table schema and queries carefully.
 Here are some tips: